pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_unfolding.rst

 The likelihood :math:`\mathcal{L}` now also depends on the nuisance parameters :math:`\vec{\xi}`, which makes it possible to fit these parameters in the unfolding.
+More detailed information about the systematics used for this analysis can be found :ref:`below <systematics_unfolding>`.

 Unfolding